 Shockbyte

-- Uses a mix of Intel Xeon and AMD processors
+- Uses a mix of Intel Xeon E-2236 and AMD EPYC processors

 - SSD storage on all plans